cloud-graphics-rendering/benchvirtualgl-pictor/README.txt

 Add -DCMAKE_BUILD_TYPE=Debug to the CMake command line.

-SSL Support:
-If built with SSL support, VirtualGL can use OpenSSL to encrypt the traffic it sends and receives via the VGL Transport.
-This is only a marginally useful feature, however, since VirtualGL can also tunnel the VGL Transport through SSH.
-To enable SSL support, set the VGL_USESSL CMake variable to 1.
-Please look here for more information: https://github.com/VirtualGL/virtualgl/blob/master/BUILDING.md

 Then, you need to install and config virtualGl:
 $ cd build
 $ rm ./*.deb